GuillaumeHugot/fizzbuzzer/Readme.md

 ### Choices I made
 * I displayed the result in a recyclerview where each cell process what it should display according to it's number.
 It allow us to be unaffected by the limit chosen by the user.
-* I didn't built any architecture or worked on several git branches as it seemed irrevelant on a project with this size, data flow & future perspectives.
+* I didn't built any architecture or worked on several git branches as it seemed irrelevant on a project with this size, data flow & future perspectives.
 * I took the liberty to interpret some cases, for example if I enter buzz, 5 before fizz, 3, should we display buzzfizz or fizzbuzz ?
 In a work environment I would have asked what was more relevant to the use case or at least acknowledged the choice I made but here I just added a comment where it seemed justified.
 * I commented the key functions only but we may be extend the code coverage if needed, if we want to build an sdk for example.
 * I tested the data processing part only.
 It seemed logical as it is the heart of this application logic.